Skip to Content

 • Billing arrangements

-A sound compliance program is the best preventative medicine for any health care organization.
-Health care providers are under increased scrutiny from the Texas Attorney General, the Department of Health and Human Services' Office of Inspector General (OIG), Texas Department of Insurance (TDI), and other government agencies.
-Even if you did not intend to commit a violation, you can face costly and time-consuming investigations, sanctions, penalties, and even criminal prosecution.
+As experienced healthcare compliance lawyers, we understand that a sound compliance program is the best preventative measure for any healthcare organization.
+With increased scrutiny from the Texas Attorney General, the Department of Health and Human Services' Office of Inspector General (OIG), Texas Department of Insurance (TDI), and other government agencies, having regulatory compliance attorneys on your side is essential.
+Even unintentional violations can lead to costly investigations, sanctions, penalties, and criminal prosecution.

 Our compliance plan toolkit encompasses eight elements to help your organization consistently meet regulatory requirements: